aral/ar.al-site/content/2019/11/08/introducing-small-tech-https-a-batteries-included-drop-in-replacement-for-the-node.js-https-module/index.md

 ## Example

-Here’s a basic Express “hello, world” app that shows you how this module can be used.
-Note that you don’t need express to use it.
+Here’s a basic HTTPS server that responds to every GET request with a simple “hello, world” page.

 1. ### Set up